matteoxpo/T11D17/README.md

 Looks like a reminder that someone left long before you.
 And this reminder may help you.
 You should pay attention to this door control module.

 ***== Quest 1 received.
 Create door structure in src/door_struct.h.
 The structure itself consists of an integer door id and an integer status (0 – closed, 1 – open).
 Correct the src/dmanager_module.c program so it sorts the initialized array of doors in ascending order using any algorithm and displays it in the following format: "<door id>, <door status>".
 In addition to that, set the status "closed" for all doors.
 Changing the door initialization function is not allowed.
 Stick to the structured approach.
 The program should be built using a Makefile.
 Stage name: door_struct.
 The executable file should be located in the build folder at the root of the repository.
-It should be named Quest_1. ==***
+It should be named Quest_1.
+The solution will be checked for memory leaks and for the style norm, instructions as usual-in `materials` ==***

 ***LOADING...***